RuojiWang/MEDToolBox/README.md

 ## Runtime Environment
  <small>
  This software is based on VTK5.2 ITK4.4 and QT4.8(you may need QtDesigner or QTCreator to make QT more easy).
  * 1 For Linux, you may cmake it yourself.
-Use Google to find out how to camke VTK5.2 and ITK4.4 for Linux.
+Use Google to find out how to cmake VTK5.2 and ITK4.4 for Linux.
  * 2 For Windows, you could download dll&lib from https://my.pcloud.com/publink/show?code=XZprOfZXDY03wBqtpS3eUctlW8hNRc3rMNX (VS2010 or other versions is recommended).
-Or you can use Google to find out how to camke VTK5.2 and ITK4.4 for windows.
+Or you can use Google to find out how to cmake VTK5.2 and ITK4.4 for windows.
  </small>

 ***